'Changed man' Allen wants world title after UK win

 The Northern Irishman came back from 6-1 down to beat the Chinese player 10-7.

-It is Allen's second successive ranking tournament and came after he lost five stone in four months in an intensive fitness regime in the summer.
+It is Allen's second successive ranking tournament win and came after he lost five stone in four months in an intensive fitness regime in the summer.

 "I want to create a bit of a legacy in the game and you don't do that if you come second," said Allen.